ross-spencer/sumfolder1/README.md

          📄 file_0010 aececec0bc3f515039aec9e60c413cd3
    📁 sub_dir_6 74be16979710d4c4e7c6647856088456
       📄 file_empty d41d8cd98f00b204e9800998ecf8427e

 ```

 ### Reference implementation

-The reference implementation for sumfolder1 does the followsing:
+The reference implementation for sumfolder1 does the following:

-1. Order the set alphabetically by file path.
-1. Give each folder in order an increasing value: sort order.
-1. Order the set in reverse sort order.

 From the lowest sub-directory in the tree:

-1. Check for sub-directories and add these to a hash digest (in reverse sort
+1. Check for sub-directories and add the checksums for these to a hash digest in
-order).
+alphabetical order by checksum.
-1. For files in the directory add these to a hash digest in alphabetical order
+1. For files in the directory add these to the hash digest in alphabetical order
 by checksum.
 1. Create a digest for the list of checksums.

 Repeat, processing each folder backwards up to the top level.

 > NB.
-If the folder is completely empty it is assigned a constant value
+If a folder is completely empty it is assigned a constant value
 chosen in the code: `2600_EMPTY_DIRECTORY`.
 This evaluates to an MD5 value of
 `1ccb49edc4e873f1a8affd4bad5e9b90`.